juanibiapina/vim-runner/README.md

 To actually run the command, use any runner of your choice.
 You can find a list of interesting implementations here: https://github.com/janko-m/vim-test/blob/master/autoload/test/strategy.vim

 For more options on how to configure runner commands per project, check out [projectionist](https://github.com/tpope/vim-projectionist) documentation.

+## Credits

+Much of the inspiration for this projection came from [vim-test](https://github.com/janko-m/vim-test).
+If you're looking for an out of the box, zero configuration (but customizable) solution that works for many languages, try that instead.